 |

-After Stout retired, the Observatory lost the prestigious International Dark Sky Park designation in 2017 due to new Washington State Park management and Observatory staff who decided they would not fulfill the requirements Washington State Parks had originally agreed to: Provide dark night sky education programs and promote conservation of the International Dark Sky Park's night sky.
+After Stout retired, the Goldendale Observatory lost the prestigious International Dark Sky Park designation in 2017 due to new Washington State Park management and Observatory staff who decided they would not fulfill the requirements Washington State Parks had originally agreed to: Provide dark night sky education programs and promote conservation of the International Dark Sky Park's night sky.

 |